SonarSoftwareInc/importer/README.md

 If you do not have a background in software development, you are not expected to use this tool yourself.
 Feel free to contact us at support@sonar.software for assistance.

 ##Installing
 The recommended installation method is using [Composer](https://getcomposer.org "Composer").
 You can install by running `composer require sonarsoftware/importer`.
-Alternatively, you can download the code directly from Github and include the necessary classes into your scripts.
-However, we strongly recommend using Composer to simplify auto-loading.

 This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
 It has not been tested on Windows or OS X.